mdoucem/Fi-Ug-Datascience-Meetup/Linear Regression/index.md

 ---
 ## Regression terminology cont...

-- Used to the estimate the value of  Y, when only the predictors (Xs) values are known.
+- Used to the estimate the value of  Y, when only the predictors (X) values are known.

   - 'Simple' when X is only one variable

-  - 'Multivariate' when X has many variables
+  - 'Bivariate' and 'Multivariate' when X has two and many variables respectively

 <img src="assets/img/regression.png" height = 300 />